This article was most recently updated in October 2022 and was first published in October 2021.

 Adobe is known and often criticized for its subscription models as they lock you into a monthly or yearly commitment to use their apps.

-However, the free trials are a great way to give yourself an idea of whether the app is for you.
-However, in some cases, seven days might not be enough time.
+The free trials are a great way to give yourself an idea of whether the app is for you, but, in some cases, seven days might not be enough time.

 Procreate has leveraged the power of Apple engineering to deliver one of the best digital drawing and painting experiences to its users.
 As someone with an iPad Pro and an Apple Pencil, I definitely enjoy the experience of drawing in the app.

-All of that aside, their expansive brush selection enables artists to create whatever they can imagine — from lettering to digital painting.
+All of that aside, their expansive brush selection enables artists to create whatever they can imagine — from lettering and calligraphy to digital painting.

 The Procreate 5 update adds animation, which further solidified this app as an all-in-one creative platform.
 Using Animation Assist, you can create fun GIF animations and MP4 videos from your drawings.

 Pixel Brushes and Live Brushes are just like the brushes in Procreate that use small pixels.
-Adobe Fresco comes with thousands of brushes designed by Kyle T. Webster but you can also download brushes within the app by tapping the + icon and selecting “Discover new brushes.”
+Adobe Fresco comes with thousands of brushes designed by Kyle T. Webster, but you can also download brushes within the app by tapping the + icon and selecting “Discover new brushes.”
+One of the perks of having a subscription is access to seasonal brush packs that are compatible with Fresco and Photoshop.

-Live Brushes are impressive displays of technology as they realistically mimic wet oil and watercolor paint.
+Live Brushes are impressive displays of technology, as they realistically mimic wet oil and watercolor paint.
 The Live Brushes are powered by an AI technology called Adobe Sensei.
 Oil live brushes have the thickness and creamy texture of oil paint.
 It's just like using real oil brushes that let you smudge and mix your paint.
-Watercolor live brushes have a paper texture with the spread and feel of wet paint.
+Watercolor brushes have a paper texture with the spread and feel of wet paint.
 Fresco even lets you add more water to your canvas.
-Pretty cool right?
+Pretty cool, right?

 Besides their unique brushes, what else does Adobe Fresco have going for it?
 Its existence alongside apps like Photoshop for iPad makes it a creative force.
 (More on this in the next section.)